defunct/node-ec2/README.md

  * `endpoint` &mdash; Either the region identifier or else the fully qualified domain name of the AWS server.

-The region identfiers are one of the following.
+The region identifiers are one of the following.

  * `us-west-2` &mdash; Oregon.
  * `us-west-1` &mdash; California.